woven-visionai/wts-dataset/README.md

 ## License and Citation <a name="licenseandcitation"></a>

-please refer to our dataset [homepage](https://woven-visionai.github.io/wts-dataset-homepage/)
+please refer to our dataset [project page](https://woven-visionai.github.io/wts-dataset-homepage/)